sparkflows/sparkflows-docs/docs/user-guide/export-import/export-projects.rst

 Exporting Projects
 ==============

-Fire allows you to export Projects and download them to your computer.
-This is useful when moving Projects from one environment to another.
+Fire Insights enables you to export Projects as ZIP files.
+These ZIP files can be imported into another instance of Fire Insights.

-Below are the steps for exporting Projects in Fire.
+Below are the steps for exporting Projects in Fire Insights.

 Go to the Projects Page